flux-framework/flux-power-monitor/README.md

 Flux Power Monitor utilizes the `variorum_get_power_json` API from Variorum and supports all architectures where this API is supported.
 Details on architectures supported by Variorum can be found [here](https://github.com/llnl/variorum).

+## References and Recommended Citation

+Naman Kulshreshtha, Tapasya Patki, Jim Garlick, Mark Grondona, and Rong Ge.
+2025. _Vendor-neutral and Production-grade Job Power Management in High Performance Computing._ In Proceedings of the SC '24 Workshops of the International Conference on High Performance Computing, Network, Storage, and Analysis (SC-W '24).
+IEEE Press, 1845–1855. https://doi.org/10.1109/SCW63240.2024.00231

 ## Auspices

 Part of this work was supported by the LLNL-LDRD Program under Project No. 24-SI-005.